Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/executive-brief/essay.md

 A host institution would be building on an existing technical and data foundation, not initiating a new system.

-With a stable home, the project could transition from informal stewardship to a more durable institutional program.
+With an accountable host structure, the project could transition from informal stewardship to a more durable institutional program.

 This would enable: